 While continuing to write screenplays and coach a long list of successful actors, Richard turned to theater, directing his ROCKY MOUNTAIN SUNDAY at the Beverly Hills Playhouse.
 The play garnered 11 Dramalogue Awards, including BEST DIRECTOR for Richard.
 Following this, Richard co-wrote and directed VINCE: THE LIFE AND TIMES OF LOMBARDI, the one-man show starring John Pinero.
 After a rave review by Mike Downey of the Los Angeles Times, VINCE sold out for 4 months in Los Angeles and has since toured the country, including the Super Bowl in New Orleans, the 2,000-seat Weidner Center in Green Bay, the 2,200-seat Civic Center in Madison, consecutive annual engagements at the 1,500-seat Pabst Theater in Milwaukee and the NFL Pro Football Hall of Fame Ceremonies in Canton, Ohio.
 During this period, Richard also produced and/or directed such TV series as IN THE NAME OF LOVE (Lifetime Cable), THE JERSEY (Disney Channel), THE CRAYON BOX (Random House/Polygram), the Showtime pilot HUTCHINGTON SQUARE (Chiodo Bros.
 Productions), the comedy pilot THE WASHINGTON-BYRNES REPORT (CNN), the live action/puppeteering pilots SKWIDS (Nickelodeon), and LUNCHTIME (Disney Channel).

-Richard also has taught at film schools, including currently at the UNIVERSITY OF SOUTHERN CALIFORNIA SCHOOL OF CINEMATIC ARTS.
+Richard also has taught at film schools, including almost a decade at the UNIVERSITY OF SOUTHERN CALIFORNIA SCHOOL OF CINEMATIC ARTS.

 In late 2006, Richard launched CLOUDWALKER VIDEOWORKS, a division of his CLOUDWALKER FILMS, INC. Richard serves as writer, producer, and director on all CVW projects.